cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

  }
 ```

-The upgrade path has an associated verification membership added to the connection interface so that a counterparty may verify that chain has stored the provided counterparty upgrade.
+The upgrade path has an associated verification of membership method added to the connection interface so that a counterparty may verify that chain has stored the provided counterparty upgrade.

 ```typescript
 // Connection VerifyChannelUpgrade method